AGIFOUNDATION/Cyprite/README.md

-#	CyberButler
+#	Cyprite

 > -	Author: LostAbaddon
 > -	Version: 0.5.6

-Your Personal cyber knowledge vault butler.
+Your best and smartest AI partner.

 ---